Mohsen20031203/KV-Toolbox/README.md

 ## Features

 - Create new key-value databases.
 - Add, edit, or delete keys easily.
+- Assign files and images as values and view them directly within the app.
 - Browse database contents with an intuitive interface.
 - Cross-platform support (details below).
-- Lightweight and efficient, built with [Fyne](https://fyne.io/).
+- Lightweight and efficient, built with Fyne.

 ---